 Sex Ed Classes: Learning & Sharing

 In closing, adult sex ed is vital, because it’s so many uninformed grown-ups in the world.
 I am excited to try and change that.
-I look forward to being accredited one day, yet I am excited about my recent certification via the CSPH & Eldorado.
+I look forward to continuing to learn and share.
+I am proud of my first certification via the CSPH & Eldorado.
+ElevateU was outstanding!
 It’s my preference to further my sex ed journey, despite being advised it wasn’t necessary.
-I think you should do what works for you and your personal goals.
+I’m a forever learner.
+Ultimately, I think you should do what works for you and your personal goals.

 Classes to expand your sexual knowledge:

 In 2017, I received a Certificate of Completion in an Intersectionality for Human Services course via The Center of Sexual Pleasure and Health.

 Moreover, help them to reduce sexual shame please and thanks!
 Check them out.

 Soon after, I completed an online class called Introduction to Reproduction and a Photography class via Coursera.
 Moreover, I am elated they asked me to volunteer as a mentor for Summer 2018 photography students.
 Also, I was asked to mentor their 2019 Social Psychology class.

 Reputable kink class: